Onmyōji (literary series): Manga

 A manga adaptation of Onmyōji: Taki Yasha Hime written by Munku Mitsuki was serialized in Tokuma Shoten's magazine Monthly Comic Ryū between March 19, 2012, and December 20, 2015.
 Eight tankōbon volumes were released by Tokuma Shoten from September 13, 2012, to January 13, 2016.

 Television

 The novel has been adapted into three different television dramas.
 The first is a 10-episode series starring Goro Inagaki that was broadcast by NHK in 2001.
 The second is a TV movie starring Matsumoto Kōshirō X (then Ichikawa Somegorō VII) that was broadcast by TV Asahi in 2015.
 The third is another TV movie, starring Kuranosuke Sasaki, that was also broadcast on TV Asahi, on March 29, 2020.

 Anime

-An original net anime adaptation was announced during Netflix's "Tudum" virtual event in late September 2022.
+An original net animation adaptation was announced during Netflix's Tudum virtual event in late September 2022.
 The series is directed by Soubi Yamamoto and produced by Marvy Jack, with scripts written by Natsu Hashimoto and Yuiko Kato.
-It is set to premiere on Netflix in 2023.
+It premiered on Netflix on November 28, 2023.